Shipping household goods to Hong Kong with clearer customs planning

 Frequently asked questions

-Shipping times to Hong Kong depend on the origin country and the method you choose.
+Shipping times to Hong Kong depend on the origin country, the gateway used, the transport mode, and whether the shipment clears cleanly on arrival.

 You will usually need a transport document (Air Waybill or Bill of Lading), your passport bio page, and a detailed inventory in English that lists items and notes whether they are used or new.
-If you are using a broker, add a letter of authorisation.
-Depending on your situation, you may also need a copy of your Hong Kong entry permit or visa.
-Swift Cargo will guide you on the exact paperwork for your route.
+If a broker or forwarder is filing for you, include a signed letter of authorisation.
+Depending on your route and goods, you may also need a copy of your Hong Kong entry permit or visa and any required permit for controlled or dutiable items.
+Swift Cargo will guide you on the exact paperwork for your shipment profile.

 Hong Kong restricts or controls certain goods.
 Prohibited or licence controlled items can include firearms and weapons, dangerous drugs, counterfeit goods, endangered species products covered by CITES, plants or soil, strategic commodities, some telecom equipment, and regulated food or animal products.
 Excisable goods like alcohol or tobacco may also require declaration and duty.
 If you are unsure about an item, tell us in advance so we can advise on safe packing and compliance.

 Shipping costs to Hong Kong depend on your origin country, shipment volume, method (sea or air), and service level such as depot or door to door.
 Costs can also rise if your shipment needs inspection or storage, or if it includes controlled or excisable items that require permits.
+For private freight, Swift Cargo is usually a better fit for moves of about a one-bedroom apartment or larger.
 The best way to get an accurate price is to request a quote with your inventory, pickup location, and preferred timeline.

 The best time to ship to Hong Kong is usually outside major regional disruptions.
 If you can, avoid the late January to February Chinese New Year period because capacity tightens and schedules shift.
 Typhoon season from May to October can also cause short notice port or airport pauses.
 Planning shipments a few weeks either side of these periods gives you more carrier choice and smoother delivery timing.